victoria-strand-dev/kollektivet_web_application_java/README.md

 - To create connections between tables -> it's important to know/decide if the connection is OneToMany, ManyToOne etc..
 - To specify "null"/"not null" etc. from scripts themselves, one has to manually drop the tables from MySQL Workbench first since the hibernate doesn't override the colums/tables if they already exists.

+--- Question to myself: Session() in php, how do I do that in this project? ---

 03.11.2025
 !IMPORTANT: What is what in my project/test project now?
 --------------------------------------------------------